Qingha821/Resource-Hacker/README.md

 **Before using this mod:**
 1. You **must** configure an AES secret in the config file
 2. The server **may crash on first startup** - this is normal
-   Simply restart after setting your password in the config file
+   Simply restart after typing password in the config file

 > Password: `Sp@admin666` *(To make sure that you get this mod from offically ways)*